Pandan, Antique: Economy

 Pandan is a cross-road municipality in Northern Antique, making it a better area for trade and commerce.
 Pandananons rely on agriculture and fishing which accounts for almost 75% of the total labor force.
 The other percentages were made up by professionals, civil servants, workers and Overseas Filipino Workers.

 The municipality began experiencing growth in tourism and development in infrastructure and commerce in late 2010.
 Some of the major projects that was completed in Pandan are the Pandan Public Terminal (which is bigger than that of Passi City's), the Pandan Arboretum project (first in Antique) near the Malumpati Spring Resort and other infrastructure projects in the barangays.
 The game changer is the Talisay-Perfecta-Santa Ana Road (to be constructed) that will connect the hinterland barangays of Pandan to the town centre.
 This will lessen the travel time and delivery of goods from the far-flung areas to the town.
 The current administration is working for more improvements in the growing tourism and commercial sectors.

 Tourism

-Pandan is becoming one of the top tourist destinations in the country.
 The town is just 35 km away from Boracay Island, which has become one of the world's popular beach resorts and tourist destinations.
 Both local and foreign tourists bound originally for Boracay have increasingly added a stop in Pandan before or after visiting Boracay.

 The town's major attractions include the Malumpati Cold Spring Resort and other popular beach resorts and the Bugang River, which has been nationally awarded several times as "the cleanest inland body of water" in the Philippines; the Pandan Bay sunset, and white-sand beaches, sandwiched between the Sulu Sea to the west and, in the east, the Central Panay Mountain Range, and rice, coconut and other farms.